Limespy/cnc-microscope/README.md

 2. Convert to uint16 array
 3. Calculate weight array
    - quadratic `((x >> n) * ((over - x) >> n))>>s`
+   -
    - n = 3
    - s = 12
    - Maximum weight 15 (16)
    - overexposed = 0
    - underexposed = 0
-   - Exception fo the middle image.
-Add 1 to weight to handle over or underexposed
+   - **Exception fo the middle image: Add 1 to weight to handle over or underexposed**
 4. Add weight array to weight accumulator
 5. Multiply the image by the weight array

 ### Merging the images

-1. Add 1 to accumulator to handle over or underexposed images
 1. Divide each image by the weight array accumulator.
-   1. Special case accumulator zero. return last image instead
 2. Bitshift each image by the exposure index
 3. Add the images together
 4. Save the raw data

 ## Other